No one’s voice should go unheard - The Lily Foundation

 It seems fitting that we leave the last word to Bal: “I’m so grateful, I want to say thank you.
 Thank you to everyone at Lily and to everyone involved for helping me through this process.
 I will now always have a voice and that means so much to me.”

 With your help, we can secure a better future for people like Bal.
-Please support us by making a donation to help ensure the voices of mito patients don’t go unheard.
+Please support us by making a donation to help ensure the voices of mitochondrial disease patients don’t go unheard.

 See our work in action

-PhD student Bal shares her story of being diagnosed with mitochondrial disease, and talks about how The Lily Foundation helped to give her a voice.
+Watch PhD student Bal’s story about her mitochondrial disease diagnosis, and how The Lily Foundation helped to give her a voice.